 Screw the clamp into place.

-Add a bit of potting soil to the mason jar and then transfer you herb plant into the mason jar.
+Add a little potting soil to the mason jar and then transfer you herb plant into the mason jar.
 Fill in any extra potting soil as needed at the top.

-Pound the stake into the ground near your garden or anywhere you like.
+Pound the stake into the ground near your garden or anywhere you like in your outdoor space.

 Slip the mason jar into the clamp and use a screw driver to tighten until the mason jar doesn’t slip and is secure.